How to Get Comfortis® (spinosad)

 Visit Your Veterinarian for a Comfortis Prescription

-Because Comfortis is a prescription medication, it’s only available through your veterinarian.
+Comfortis requires a prescription from your veterinarian, who is your best source of advice about your dog’s health care.
 Talk to your veterinarian about how Comfortis can provide your dog or cat with fast, effective and convenient flea treatment.

 How to purchase Comfortis: